Kara (Supergirl episode): Plot

 The episode opens on a news broadcast showing the effects of the previous episode.
 Lena along with the wounded Lillian Luthor watch the broadcast.
 Then before succumbing to her wounds Lillian tells Lena to fully own her power and dies.

 In a last-ditch effort to counteract the effects of the battle between Lex Luthor and Nyxly, Kara Danvers / Supergirl delivers a speech to the people of humanity and they reclaim their power.
 This turns out to be successful and weakens Lex and Nyxly.

 Kara and the rest of the Superfriends prepare for a final showdown with the now allied Lex and Nyxly.
 Nyxly and Lex summon an army made up of manifestation of previous enemies from the show including Overgirl, Red Tornado, Metallo, Parasite, the Hell Dragon, and the Nightmare Monster.
 Midway through the fighting several former allies arrive and assist the Superfriends.
 These include Acrata, Orlando Davis, Mitch, Eliza Danvers, Mon-El, Winn Schott, and Jimmy Olsen.
 Lex opens a portal to the Phantom Zone.
 However, due to the fact that they feed on fear and their supposed victims stand strong, the Phantoms instead target Lex and Nyxly.

 Days later, the Superfriends attend William Dey's funeral and reestablish the DEO.
 Mon-El tells Kara that he will no longer be able to return to the past to see her, due to his responsibility with The Legion.
 Three weeks later, Kara receives a call from Cat Grant who informs her that she has re-bought CatCo and offers Kara a job as her editor-in-chief.

 Alex Danvers and Kelly Olsen get married.
 At the wedding Brainy reveals that he has decided to stay in the present with Nia Nal.
 Alex and Kelly ask Lena to be Esme's godmother to which she accepts.
-Kara, James, and Winn reminisce about the previous adventures, Kara is interrupted by a phone call from Cat.
+Kara, James, and Winn reminisce about the previous adventures.

-Cat convinces Kara to take the job as editor-in-chief and to reveal her identity.
+Cat calls Kara again and convinces her to take the job as editor-in-chief and reveal her identity so she can live a more full life as one person.
 The wedding ends with a shot of a car flying away with a sign reading "Just Married".
-The episode concludes with a news broadcast from Cat.
-In this broadcast she announces Kara to be Supergirl effectively ending her double life by revealing her identity as Supergirl to the world so she can live a more full life as one person.
+The episode concludes with an interview broadcast by Cat, in which she publicly reveals Kara to be Supergirl.